badlydrawnrob/anki/README.md

 - Key syntax is front and centre
 - No horizontal scrolling (terse code)

-**Imagine you're stupid, writing for your stupid future self;** you'll look back on your flashcards and they'll make perfect sense.
-Whenever you find yourself struggling to understand or getting overwhelmed (with information), it's time for a rewrite!
+### Write for your stupid future self

+**You'll look back on your flashcards and they'll make perfect sense.** We've all looked at code we've written (our stupid future self) and wondered what on earth is going on, so to avoid struggling to understand our cards, or getting overwhelmed with information, rewrite your cards "as if" we are our future selves.
 Follow these rules:

 - One idea per card
 - Less is more (trim the fat)
 - Keep it concise and relevant (reduce cognitive load)

+### Don't overload the brain

 **A card stuffed with facts will overload the brain.** Keep your questions concrete and clear.
 Limit factual information of each card and be super focused: if you find yourself asking two questions, or learning about two unrelated facts in a single card, split them out into 2 cards: